-- 8.3.7.1 The employer must identify and implement designated areas for isolation, whereby the following must apply: - i.
+- 8.3.6.1 The employer must identify and implement designated areas for isolation, whereby the following must apply: - i.
 Assessment of employees for COVID-19 signs and symptoms. - ii.
-Referral of employees who meet the NICD criteria of a PUI.

-- iii.
-Employees whose test results are positive for COVID-19 and are not very sick with the capacity to self-isolate may do so at home for 14 days (under the guidance of a healthcare worker). - iv.
-Employees with a positive COVID-19 results must be provided with the necessary PPE and contact tracing must commence thereafter in accordance with NDOH procedures. - v.
-The medical centre team/healthcare worker must follow-up telephonically with the employee on a daily basis, record progress and refer to hospital if required. - vi.
-The employee must inform the medical centre/healthcare worker if the employee is not fit to return to work during the self-isolation period. - vii.
-A register of employees presenting with symptoms, i.e. PUI and who are referred for isolation, as per DOH guidelines, must be kept. - 8.3.7.2.
-For employees who show symptoms whilst at work, the employer must put systems in place in order to ensure that such employees are removed from the working place to designated isolation area, in order to protect the other employees. - 8.3.7.3 The employer must put in place a contact tracing programme for contacts of COVID-19 cases identified on the mine and communicate with the DOH on tracing of contacts beyond the mine.
+Referral of employees who meet the NICD criteria of a PUI. - iii.
+For employees who show symptoms whilst at work, the employer must put systems in place in order to ensure that such employees are removed from the working place to designated isolation area, in order to protect the other employees. - 8.3.6.2 The employer must put in place a contact tracing programme for contacts of COVID-19 cases identified on the mine and communicate with the DOH on tracing of contacts beyond the mine.
 The NICD contact tracing protocol must be followed.

-8.3.8 FOLLOW UP SYSTEM
+8.3.7 Follow up system

-- 8.3.8.1 The employer must implement a follow up system, whereby the following will be applied: - i.
-An arrangement will be made for medical assessment and a letter be obtained from the isolation/health care facility/s.
-In case of self-isolation an employee must submit a letter from the legal health care worker. - ii.
-The fitness to work assessment and issuing of an RTW Note processes must be followed.
+- 8.3.7.1 The employer must implement a follow up system, whereby the following will be applied: - An arrangement will be made for medical assessment and a letter be obtained from the isolation/health care facilities.
+In case of selfisolation an employee must submit a letter from the legal health care worker. - ii.
+The fitness to work assessment and issuing of a certificate of fitness